Astro v5.0-beta

 Updating existing collections

-Section titled Updating existing collectionsSee the instructions below for converting an existing content collection with Markdown, MDX, Markdoc, or JSON entries to use the Content Layer API.
+Section titled Updating existing collectionsSee the instructions below for updating an existing content collection (type: 'content'

 Step-by-step instructions to update a collection